Edinburgh-Genome-Foundry/saboteurs/README.rst

 This feature is used to detect

 **Designing experiment batches to find saboteur elements.**
+Assume that we have a list of agents, among which we suspect might hide one or two saboteurs.

-We now assume that among all the possible groups you can form to make teams, you want to select a restricted batch of "test groups" so that, when you get the result of all the groups in the batch, you will be able to identify any saboteur, assuming thare there are at most 2.
-This is solved as follows with Saboteurs:
+We want to select a batch of "test groups" (from all possible teams) so that when we get the result of all these teams (success or failure) we will be able to identify the one or two saboteurs.
+This is solved as follows:

 .. code:: python

-    from saboteurs import find_logical_saboteurs
+    from saboteurs import design_test_batch
     all_possible_groups = {
         'group_1': ['A', 'B', 'C],
         'group_2': ['A', 'B', 'D', 'E'],